the-gdmo/TheRepBot/README.md

 * Make it so users are informed in private messages if they use alt text (`this`), spoiler text(>!this!<), or quote text(> this) when using an award command
 * Make it so users can stop the bot from informing them of using these spoiler types (must be done on individual types as they are used)
 ### 12.2.0
-* Made leaderboard links using the {{scoreboard}} placeholder link to the Old Reddit version of that link (New Reddit can be weird with wiki pages not being created or displayed)
+* Made leaderboard links using the {{leaderboard}} placeholder link to the Old Reddit version of that link (New Reddit can be weird with wiki pages not being created or displayed)
 * Simplify leaderboard logic
 ### 12.1.0
 * Make it so users can use a link to their subreddit's discord